 - Percutaneous endoscopic laser balloon pulmonary vein isolation for AF:

-- The National Institute for Health and Care Excellence (NICE) recommends that current evidence on the safety of percutaneous endoscopic laser balloon pulmonary vein isolation for AF shows there are serious but well-recognised complications but evidence on efficacy is adequate to support the use of this procedure.
+- NICE recommends that current evidence on the safety of percutaneous endoscopic laser balloon pulmonary vein isolation for AF shows there are serious but well-recognised complications but evidence on efficacy is adequate to support the use of this procedure.

 - Percutaneous endoscopic laser balloon pulmonary vein isolation aims to maintain a normal heart rhythm.
 It uses laser ablation to isolate the electrical impulses originating in the pulmonary veins, which are thought to be responsible for triggering AF.